A course on the cutting edge of its research, but with the university’s unique focus on the theoretical side.

 Here are some general resources related to Computer Science.

-Overview 🔗 A good overview of the course with an outline of its structure and options.
+Overview 🔗 A good overview of the course from the Department of Computer Science with an outline of its structure and options.

 Alternative Prospectus 🔗 This is an unofficial prospectus put together by the Oxford Student Union; it’s written based on students’ perspectives and gives a better sense of what the day-to-day experience as a Computer Science student is like, compared to official materials.